 How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

-Wednesday's NBA lineup features 12 games, including the matchup between the Boston Celtics and the New York Knicks.
+The Sacramento Kings and the Golden State Warriors take the court for one of 13 exciting matchups on the NBA slate today.

-Watch the NBA, other live sports and more on Fubo!
-Use our link to sign up for a free trial.
+Watch the NBA, other live sports and more on Fubo and Max!
+Use our links to sign up today!

 Today's NBA Games

-The Celtics go on the road to face the Knicks on Wednesday at 7:00 PM ET.
+The Bucks go on the road to face the Raptors on Wednesday at 7:00 PM ET.

 How to Watch